ksaswin/View-calendar-events-using-Python/README.md

-Using python to list your weekly events in your Google calendar.
+### Using python to list your weekly events listed in Google calendar.

 This program finds events in your Google calendar.

+Login to your google account and go to [Google Cloud platform](https://console.developers.google.com/).<br>
-Enable Google Calendar API.
+Create a new project there and Enable Google Calendar API.<br>
-You shall be promoted to download a file named **_credentials.json_**.
-Download it.
+Once you enable that, within credentials you can find your OAuth Client ID and secret.<br>
+Download them as json and rename your file as **_credentials.json_**.<br>
+Please note that you save this file in the same directory.<br><br>

 ```
 pip install -r requirements.txt